-New students joining the University should contact ODS immediately to initiate the registration process, but no later than 3 weeks before the start of classes.
+New students joining the University should contact ODS immediately to initiate the registration process.
+ODS strongly recommends that incoming students register no later than July 15th so that accommodations can be determined prior to their arrival on campus for the fall.
 However, ODS accepts registrations throughout the year from all students.

 ODS does not begin the review process until it receives a student's completed registration form and disability documentation.
 ODS reviews accommodation requests for the entire University, so the review process is not immediate.
-The review process takes approximately three weeks; please plan accordingly and submit your form and documents as early as possible.
+The review process can take four to six weeks; please plan accordingly and submit your registration form and documents as early as possible.